sh1n0bi/sh1n0bi-dojo.github.io/_posts/htb/2020-02-16-HTB-Shocker.md

 ```

-Well, nothing usefull in itself, but what it does mean (cgi-bin accessible), is that this installation of Apache may well be vulnerable to a Shellshock exploit.
+Well, nothing usefull in itself, but what it does mean (cgi-bin accessible), is that this installation of Apache will likely be vulnerable to a Shellshock exploit.

 ```